coinstr/coinstr.io/content/articles/2023-03-04-nostr-connect-dive/index.md

 [Coinstr](https://coinstr.app) is very interested in using this protocol to sign more than Nostr events, especially Bitcoin.
 We will keep a close eye on what transpires.

 <img src="https://user-images.githubusercontent.com/32852271/222914638-fe23a97b-d616-428e-8c52-42e316881c60.png" width="400"/>

+# Web3 Signing with Anchor on Telos
+This is unrelated to Nostr and Nostr Connect, but the general UX of remote signing is very well done.
+It demonstrates using a remote signer on Telos.

+{{< youtube 2XYVnsAgyyM >}}

 [Follow Max on Nostr](https://snort.social/p/npub1ws2t95pdtpna4ps62rrz75mm6ujsudjv70yj2jk4wsqjhedlw22qsqwew9) to report any errors and for more articles and information about innovation around Nostr, Bitcoin and Lightning.